Accessibility Statement

 Siberians have magnificent coats and entrancing round eyes.
 Without their thick coats, they wouldn’t have been able to survive a thousand years of Russian winters.

-Their coat is not only thick and water-resistant, it’s also composed of three layers called a triple coat: There’s an outer coat made of guard hairs, a middle layer consisting of awn hairs, and a soft undercoat.
+Their coat not only features thick and water-resistant cat fur, it’s also composed of three layers called a triple coat: There’s an outer coat made of guard hairs, a middle layer consisting of awn hairs, and a soft undercoat.

-In warmer weather, the Siberian cat will shed most of their layers.
-In the wintertime, the coat will be extremely full.
-Luckily, the grooming is not incredibly intensive.
-Light, regular groomings will suit your cat just fine.
+Despite their thick, triple-layered coat, Siberian cats do not shed excessively compared to other long-haired breeds.
+In warmer weather, the Siberian cat will shed most of their undercoat layers for a more comfortable summer coat.
+During the colder months, their winter coat will be extremely full.
+Luckily, their grooming needs are not incredibly intensive.
+Light, regular groomings will suit your cat just fine and help prevent matting and hairballs.

 The Siberian cat’s coat can come in any color or pattern, with or without white markings.
 The white Siberian cat is most likely to have blue eyes.